orlamadden/hello-world-apparel/README.md

 # Hello World Apparel

 Hello World Apparel is the final project built for grading for the Code Institute.
 It is an ecommerce store that combines front-end and back-end frameworks.
-It is an ecommerce platform that was built to sell high-quality apparel and products that primarily sells t-shirts, mugs, pins, pillows and masks.
-The store contains designs that I have created myself and sold over the past 5 years.
+The platform that was built to sell high-quality apparel and products that primarily sells t-shirts, mugs, pins, pillows and masks.
+The store contains designs that I myself have created and sold over the past 5 years.
+Eventually I would like to use this website as a starting point to flesh out and make it available to the public to buy products I have created.

 To test the website's checkout functionality, use the following payment credentials:

-**Card number:** 4242 4242 4242 4242
+- **Card number:** 4242 4242 4242 4242
-**Expiry date:** Any date in the future
+- **Expiry date:** Any date in the future
-**CV2 number:** Any 3 digits
+- **CV2 number:** Any 3 digits
-**ZIP**: 42424
+- **ZIP**: 42424

 ---